NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/services/dps/access-control/_index.md

 ---
-title: Model for Role-Based Access
+title: Access control
 tags: [Digital Preservation, OAIS Model, Role-Based Access Control, Preservation Agreements, Information Packages, Authorization Systems, Access Management, Digital Archives]
 weight: 3
 ---

+The DPS is accessed through a public API.
+Who can submit and retrieve content is governed by role-based access control: every client is assigned specific roles tied to submission agreements, and those roles determine what the client is authorized to do.

-The model governing access to submit data to or retrieve data from DPS has four main components: *clients*, *roles*, *preservation agreements*, and *information packages*.
+The model governing access to submit data to or retrieve data from DPS has four main components: *clients*, *roles*, *submission agreements*, and *information packages*.

 ### Clients
 All users who need to communicate with the DPS will be given a client (with a clientID) by the National Library.